open-zaak/open-zaak/docs/installation/reference/import.rst

 The status of the ``Import`` can be retrieved when an import process is started and has the status ``pending``, ``active``, ``finished`` or ``error``.
 This endpoint can be called through a `GET` request.
-The data of the response contains information for example about the total amount of rows the import metadata file has and the amount of rows the ``Import`` at that time has processed.
+The data of the response contains information, for example, about the total amount of rows the import metadata file has and the amount of rows the ``Import`` at that time has processed.

 If the background task is finished the status of the ``Import`` is either ``finished``